GDW2018/GDW/README.md

 License
 -------

-Hcash is released under the terms of the MIT license.
+GDW is released under the terms of the MIT license.
 To get more information please refer to  https://opensource.org/licenses/MIT.

 GDW主链